cmatth25/722_Group/TreeBuilding.md

 #### SNP identification

-Alignments are great and there are various packages to pull out SNPs from alignments or compared to a reference sequence (we'll plug that alignment in a little later) but what if we want to compare the genomes of organisms that are not closely related and alignments aren't reliable?
+Alignments are great and there are various packages to pull out SNPs from alignments or compared to a reference sequence (we'll plug that alignment in a little later) but what if we want to compare the genomes of organisms where alignments aren't reliable?
+Microbial genomes are rife HGT, making alignments difficult or computationally expensive.
 How do we identify orthologs or SNPs?

 We can use a split k-mer approach offered by kSNP. kSNP finds all kmers of k length for each sequence and identifies kmers that differ at exactly the mid-point. k=9 example below.